Sign Up As A Member

 • Concessions & Merch: 10%

-As a result, the Australian Open has consistently delivered some of the biggest sums in prize money.
-Here’s a look at how the tournament compared to the other three Grand Slams in 2022.
+Due to the large number of fans attending, the Australian Open has consistently delivered some of the most significant prize money sums.
+Here’s how the tournament compared to the other three Grand Slams last year.

 Grand Slam Native Currency US Dollars